 After your application has been received by Kiwa Register, you will receive a payment request.
 This must be paid no later than four weeks after the date.
 The invoice is sent with the decision.
 If your employer pays the costs for the application, you can indicate this during the application.
 If you cancel the application or if your application is rejected, there will be no refund of the costs.

-More information about applying for permits for aircraft maintenance technicians can be found via the links below:
+More information about applying for a licence for aircraft maintenance technicians can be found in the Frequently Asked Questions.